Nullsrc/Inlaid/README.txt

 Inlaid mod by Enke.
-Version 0.2.
-Should work with 0.4.7 and later.
+Version 0.3.
+Works with 0.4.8 and later.